Parsoa/SVDSS/README.md

 The `--index` option specifies the output file name.

-### Reconstruct target sample
+### Smoothing the target sample

-Reconstruction removes  nearly all SNPs, small indels and sequencing errors from reads.
+Smoothing removes  nearly all SNPs, small indels and sequencing errors from reads.
 This results in smaller number of SFS being extracted and increases the relevance of extracted SFS to SV discovery significantly.
-To reconstruct the sample run:
+To smooth the sample run:

 ```
-SVDSS reconstruct --bam sample.bam --workdir $PWD --reference GRCh38.fa --threads 16
+SVDSS smooth --bam sample.bam --workdir $PWD --reference GRCh38.fa --threads 16
 ```

-This produces a file named `reconstructed.selective.bam`.
+This produces a file named `smoothed.selective.bam`.
 This file is sorted in the same order as the input file, however it needs to be indexed again with `samtools index`.
-The command also produces two files `recontructed_reads.txt` and `ignored_reads.txt` in `workdir` that contains the ids of reads that were reconstructed and ids of reads that didn't have any large (> 20bp) indels in their alignemnts.
+The command also produces two files `smoothed_reads.txt` and `ignored_reads.txt` in `workdir` that contains the ids of reads that were smoothed and ids of reads that didn't have any large (> 20bp) indels in their alignemnts.
 This information is used by the next step.

 ### Extract SFS from target sample

 To extract SFS run:

 ```
-SVDSS search --index GRCh38.bwt --bam reconstructed.selective.bam --workdir $PWD
+SVDSS search --index GRCh38.bwt --bam smoothed.selective.bam --workdir $PWD
 ```

 This step produces a number of `solution_batch_<i>.sfs` files.
 These files include the coordinates of SFS relative to the reads they were extracted from.